 A new type of leader (a sustainability Jedi) is on his way using the force of fun (this video clip).
-He builds bridges between corporations lost in free market space and circular initiatives, cleantech startups and activist rebels from the Outer Rim space…
+He builds bridges between corporations lost in free market space and responsible circular initiatives, cleantech startups and activist rebels from the Outer Rim space…

 His credo: globalization doesn’t imply one MARKET, rather one PLANET.
 Don’t save the planet all by yourself, share (also your) sustainability story through parody and the force of fun!

 Producing and sharing energy through blockchains in your local village, a trend?
 A new, fair, tastefully roasted coffee brand using blockchains.
 Can stakeholders benefit or learn from it?

 Startups and new technologies have the ability to rejuvenate the establishment.
 The latter is searching ‘fresh and fair’ methods to produce and market products.
 Especially towards millennials as a large, sustainable contious consumer group.